wariskhan1/Software-Engineering-Coursework/User Cases/Defining_User_Cases.md

 * User does NOT have a relationship with Software Engineers team neither direct relationship with Client.

 * A use case is a descreption of how someone who uses a process or system will achieve a goal.

-* it`s most commonly linked with software systems, although it may be used to any process.
+* It's most commonly linked with software systems, although it may be used in any process.

-* use case diagram resembles the overall activity in the system and what roles are played in the system.
+* Use case diagram resembles the overall activity in the system and what roles are played in the system.

-* A use case diagram is graphic depiction of the interactions among the elements of a system .
+* A use case diagram is a graphic depiction of the interactions among the elements of a system.

-* A use case is the primary form of system/software requiremnets for a new software program under developed.
-Use cases specify the expected behaviour, and not the exact the method of making it happen.
+* A use case is a primary form of system/software requirements for a new software program under developed.
+Use cases specify the expected behaviour and not the exact method of making it happen.

-* A key concept of use case modeling is that it helps us design a system from end user`s perspective.
+* A key concept of use case modelling is that it helps us design a system from the end user's perspective.

-* it is an effective technique  for communicating system behaviour in the user`s terms by specifying all externally visible system behavior.
+* It is an effective technique for communicating system behaviour in the user's terms by specifying all externally visible system behaviour.

-* Use case diagranes are used to gather the requirments of a system including internal and external influences.
+* Use case diagrams are used to gather the requirements of a system including internal and external influences.

-* The purpose of use case diagram is to capture the dynamic aspect of a system is t ocapture the dynmaic aspect of a system.
+* The purpose of the use case diagram is to capture the dynamic aspect of a system.